Recommender systems based on graph embedding techniques: A comprehensive review: Preliminaries

-When coming to design graph embedding-based recommendation models (the fourth step in Fig.~\ref{pipeline_fig}), a hypothesis space $H$ should be firstly constructed for searching the optimal parameters of map $\Phi$ in Eq.~\ref{pipline_eq}.
-Before that, selecting proper recommendation methods and graph embedding techniques and at the same time seeking inspiration in the normal modeling architectures of hypothesis space adopted by these methods and techniques is a trick.
-In this regard, this article summarizes some common-used ones in Tabs.~\ref{SVD}, \ref{LMF-KNN}, \ref{Bayes}, \ref{SVD dynamics}, \ref{Markov}, \ref{Trans}, and \ref{MetaPath} oriented to different techniques and recommendation models.
-After constructing the hypothesis space, node embeddings can be obtained through map $\Phi$.
-These embeddings are used to predict the proximity between an arbitrary node pair $i-j$ through measurement $\mathcal{F}$.
-Loss function $L$ is designed to measure the loss between the predicted proximity $\hat{p}_{ij}$ and the corresponding observed (i.e., true) proximity $p_{ij}$.
-The overall loss on all node pairs in graph representations measured by objective function $E$, an expectation function, quantifies the model's accuracy.
-Searching the optimal map $\Phi$ in the hypothesis space $H$ is performed by optimization algorithms.
-In fact, designing proper loss function, objective function, and optimization algorithms is not difficult because mature theories and applications related to the three aspects already exist in the machine learning field.
-Hence, what really matters in step $4$ seemly is that how to construct an effective and efficient hypothesis space.
+When it comes to designing a graph embedding-based recommendation model (the fourth step in Fig.~\ref{pipeline_fig}), a hypothesis space $H$ should be constructed in the first place, from which the optimal mapping $\Phi$ in Eq.~(\ref{pipline_eq}) can be searched out.
+On training samples, after determining an initial mapping $\Phi$ from a constructed hypothesis space, nodal embeddings can be generated through it.
+As the input of $\mathcal{F}$, these embeddings can be used to measure the observed proximity between node pairs.
+In order to assess the precision, loss function $L$ is designed to calculate the error between predicted proximity and the corresponding observed (\textit{i.e.}, true) proximity of a node pair.
+After being implemented on all node pairs of training samples, the expected loss can be calculated by an objective function $E$, an expectation function.
+Searching out (or training) the optimal mapping $\Phi$ on training samples from the hypothesis space runs by optimization algorithms, which will be used to predict unobserved proximity on test samples.
+Methodologically, designing an appropriate loss function, objective function or optimization algorithm is generally not hectic because a lot of related theories and experiences have matured as a recipe, which can be easily accessed from previous research.
+In fact, what really matters in step $4$ is to construct a hypothesis space fitting to a specific recommendation task.
+Completely pioneering a novel model is usually not easy.
+In this regard, as references, Tabs.~\ref{SVD}, \ref{LMF-KNN}, \ref{Bayes}, \ref{SVD dynamics}, \ref{Markov}, \ref{Trans} and \ref{MetaPath} summarize several common-used architectures of different graph embedding techniques and different recommendation methods, including their respective hypothesis spaces, loss functions or objective functions.

-In turn, the four steps are recurrent as an iterative revising and updating process.
-As shown in Fig.~\ref{pipeline_fig}, when model performance is up to its ceiling while still not meets expectations, going back to adjust the hypothesis space could help make breakthroughs; or going back from step $4$ to step $3$ to rebuild proximity measurements, which at the same time may also guide to reconstruct graph representations in form.
-Constructing reasonable graph representations well capturing and preserving original patterns in the information is essential.
-For that, analyzing the topology characteristics of constructed graph representations and going back from step $2$ to step $1$ to refine the preprocessing of information for better denoising performance is a strategy.
-Besides, going back from step $4$ to step $3$ to try more suitable graph representations carrying the same information while being more compatible with the input and implementation mechanism of recommendation models is another promising strategy.